nil0j/M12-video-service/README.md

 Documentation: [giraffe.niliara.net/api/docs/index.html](giraffe.niliara.net/api/docs/index.html)

-## What about the UML diagram?
+## UML diagram
-Look through the documentation, it provides the same information that a UML diagram would.

-If you still need one:
+The documentation already provides a lot of information, but here's one if you still need it:

 ![UML](documentation/umlatt1.png)

 ## Architecture